LuisAndreSoriano/My-SAS-tools/README.md

 # My-SAS-tools
 Area where I store my own SAS tools.

-These include:
-    - automated SVN programs
-    - automated zipping of files
-    - automated listing of files in a directory
-    - derivations
+These include programs to automate SVN process, zipping, listing of files in a directory.
+It also includes ppt presentations I did for my company, some derivations I need to remember, etc.